poolparty-semantic-suite/charts/poolparty/README.md

 Please, always check out the migration guides in [UPGRADE.md](UPGRADE.md), before switching to another major version of the Helm chart.

-The chart has it's own version and it's not the same as the version of PoolParty.
+The chart has its own version, and it's not the same as the version of PoolParty.
 The table bellow highlights the version mapping between the Helm chart and PoolParty.

 | Helm chart version | PoolParty version |